backdrop-contrib/slick/README.txt

 KNOWN ISSUES
 --------------------------------------------------------------------------------
 - It currently supports Slick 1.4 above (< 1.5), and dropped Slick 1.3 below.
-- Fullscreen preview with Views is not working, and intentionally disabled to avoid interfering/ covering admin pages.
+- Fullscreen admin preview with Views is not working, and intentionally disabled to avoid interfering/ covering admin pages.
 - The following is not module related, but worth a note:
   * lazyLoad ondemand has issue with dummy image excessive height.
 See above for the recommended fixes.